bradserbuddy/Buddy-Android-SDK/README.md

 * Parsing responses
 * Loading and saving credentials

-What's left is simply making basic calls to the Buddy REST APIs.
+All that's left is making basic calls to the Buddy REST APIs.

 ## Features

-For developers the Buddy Platform offers turnkey support for features like the following:
+The Buddy Platform offers turnkey support for many common features, including:

-* *User Accounts* - create, delete, authenticate users.
+* *User Accounts* - Create, delete, and authenticate users
-* *Photos* - add photos, search photos, share photos with other users.
+* *Photos* - Add, search, and share photos with other users
-* *Geolocation* - check in, search for places, list past checkins.
+* *Geolocation* - Check in, search for places, and list previous checkins
-* *Push Notifications* - easily send push notifications to iOS, Android, or Microsoft devices.
+* *Push Notifications* - Easily send push notifications to iOS, Android, and Microsoft devices
-* *Messaging* - send messages to other users, create message groups.
+* *Messaging* - Send messages to individuals and groups
-* *User Lists* - set up relationships between users.
+* *User Lists* - Set up relationships between users
-* *Game Scores, Metadata, and Boards* - keep track of game scores and states for individual users as well as across users.
+* *Game Scores, Metadata, and Boards* - Develop fully-featured, persistent games for your users
-* *And more* - check out the rest of the offering at [buddy.com](http://buddy.com)
+* *And more* - Check out the rest of our API at [buddy.com](http://buddy.com)

 ## Getting Started

-To get started with the Buddy Platform SDK, please reference the "Getting Started" series of documents at [buddyplatform.com/docs](http://buddyplatform.com/docs).
-You will need an App ID and Key before you can use the SDK, and these documents will walk you through obtaining those, and installing the SDK.
+To get started with the Buddy Platform SDK, please reference the _Getting Started_ series of documents at [buddyplatform.com/docs](http://buddyplatform.com/docs).
+You will need an App ID and Key before you can use the SDK.
+The _Getting Started_ documents will walk you through obtaining everything you need and show you where to find the SDK for your platform.

-App IDs and Keys can be obtained at the Buddy Developer Dashboard at [buddyplatform.com](http://buddyplatform.com).
+App IDs and Keys can be obtained at the Buddy Developer Dashboard at [buddyplatform.com](http://buddyplatform.com/login).

 Full documentation for Buddy's services are available at [buddyplatform.com/docs](http://buddyplatform.com/docs).